SUSE/salt-formulas/liberate-formula/README.md

     - EL7: `SUSE Linux Enterprise Server with Expanded Support 7 x86_64`
     - EL8: `RHEL or SLES ES or CentOS 8 Base`
     - EL9: `RHEL and Liberty 9 Base`
+    - EL10: `RHEL and Liberty 10 Base`
   - Click on the top right button `+ Add products`
   - Initial sychronization can take considerable time.
 You can check progress by accessing the server machine via SSH and monitoring the logs using `tail -f /var/log/rhn/reposync/*`
-- Create one Activation Key per [SUSE Liberty Linux](https://www.suse.com/products/suse-liberty-linux/) parent channel
+- Create one Activation Key per [SUSE Liberty Linux](https://www.suse.com/products/multi-linux-support/) parent channel
   - Note: Activation Keys are the way to register systems and automatically assign them to the required software and configuration channels corresponding to them
   - Go to `Systems` -> `Activation Keys` and click on the top right message `+ Create key`
   - Then in the new Activation Key, add the following content: